FIRST-Tech-Challenge/fmltc/README.md

 1. Replace `<YOUR-PROJECT-ID>` with the Google Cloud Project ID for your project.
 1. Replace `<YOUR-ORIGIN>` with the base URL that will serve the website.
-1. Replace `<YOUR-FLASK-SECRET-KEY>` with the key you want to use to configure flask.

 ## Setup the environment.